-Promapp is a business process management tool and business process mapping software that helps companies build, improve and share their process knowledge from a central online repository
+Promapp is a business process management tool and business process mapping software that helps companies build, improve and share their process knowledge from a central online repository.

-How is your process standardisation going?
+How is your process standardization going?

-Whether the standardisation focus is as trivial as consolidating on procuring a single type of ketchup to be served in global cafeterias, or as problematic as occurs when redundant tool sets within IT clash, or as mission critical as the existence of multiple pricing processes for common global products, the battle for consistency is always tough.
+Whether the standardization focus is as trivial as consolidating on procuring a single type of ketchup to be served in global cafeterias, or as problematic as occurs when redundant tool sets within IT clash, or as mission critical as the existence of multiple pricing processes for common global products, the battle for consistency is always tough.

 The consequences of unintended process variation are both huge and hidden.
-One major energy company justified their enterprise standardisation program on eliminating the maintenance costs of local software programs.
+One major energy company justified their enterprise standardization program on eliminating the maintenance costs of local software programs.
 But too often, the costs are distributed and invisible.
 They’re buried in different line items in different accounts in different ledgers.
 Their very differences make capturing their costs difficult.

 Part of the problem is a diminishment of enterprise focus.
 When success is defined locally it’s difficult to sacrifice local winning for organisational winning, especially when incentives are driven by local measures.
 In this case the enterprise is a subordinated, distant, and academic idea while reality is experienced within local silos and stovepipes.

 Just as fragmentation is the enemy of process improvement it’s also the primary constraint to process standardization.

 As organisations become larger and more complex it’s far easier to focus on smaller units than the entire global enterprise.
 Citizenship is felt locally.
 This creates a weak corporate center with limited power to mandate compliance to process standards.
 As power moves to the periphery of the organisation and is held by geographic, product, and functional leaders, it’s very difficult to focus on enterprise success.

 When the center is weak, lip service is often the outcome of standardization.